Send the link below via email or IMCopy

 Doblin tracked down most of the original participants (missing 3 experimental subjects) for a follow-up 25 years later.

 Good Friday Experiment

 Twenty theology students with no prior psychedelic experience were recruited for a double-blind study

-Setting: Boston University's Marsh Chapel during the Good Friday service given by Reverend Howard Thurman
+Setting: Basement of Boston University's Marsh Chapel during Reverend Howard Thurman's Good Friday service

 But.. how do you define a mystical experience, and how do you measure it?

-Pahnke consulted the mystical literature and created a typology of mystical experience; updated versions of this mysticism scale are used in today's psychedelic research
+Pahnke consulted the mystical literature to create a typology of mystical experience; updated versions of this mysticism scale are used in today's psychedelic research

 Unity: Internal (pure awareness, all sensory impressions fade or melt away, ego is transcended) or External (subject-object dichotomy dissolves, "seeing that at the most basic level all [objects] are part of a single unity")